-Many of you have probably received an email from Authorize.net, PayPal or other third party providers recently talking about disabling TLS 1.0 and 1.1 in the coming months.
+Many of you have probably received an email from Authorize.net, PayPal or other third party providers recently talking about disabling TLS 1.0 and 1.1.
 You may also have had to deal with TLS in your monthly PCI compliance scans.
 In this article I’ll cover what TLS is, what the security issues are, and how you can deal with the multitude of issues it causes.

 What is TLS?

 First, let’s talk about what TLS actually is and what it does.
 If you want the full technical explanation, Wikipedia covers it well.
 To summarize, TLS (short for Transportation Layer Security) is a cryptographic protocol used to establish a secure communications channel between two systems.
 It is used to authenticate one or both systems, and protect the confidentiality and integrity of information that passes between systems.
 For example, if a customer processes a transaction through Authorize.net on your web site, TLS would likely be used to encrypt that communication.

 There are three versions of TLS – 1.0, 1.1 and 1.2, all of which are considered insecure except for 1.2.
 TLS 1.3 will be available soon, and will hopefully be a huge improvement as far as security and speed.